Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ### Function to manually bias our season data

-This function (_f_simulate_sales_) modifies certain characteristics we'll use to forecast sales later in the book.
+This function `f_simulate_sales` modifies certain characteristics we'll use to forecast sales later in the book.
 It is creating distributions of numbers that will be used to place our variables on a defined range of possibilities.
-Instead of walking through the code, I'll just tell you what it does:
+Instead of walking through the code this time, I'll just tell you what it does:

 1. Creates a base attendance for each team.
 For instance, if we play BOS, CHC, NYY, LAD, or STL we get the highest sales base.
 2. If the day of the week falls on the weekend the sales base is higher than a weekday.